 - (1) Service of documents is effected ex officio without the document to be served requiring certification.
 Service may be effected by posting the document to the address of the addressee for service; section 184 (2) sentences 1, 2 and 4 of the Code of Civil Procedure applies with the necessary modifications.
-If service is to be effected on domestic territory, the document is to be deemed to have been served three days after posting. - (2) Service is not to be effected on persons whose place of residence is unknown.
-If such persons have a representative with authority to accept service, service is to be effected on that representative. - (3) If the court instructs the debtor to carry out the service of documents, this is to take place in accordance with sections 191 to 194 of the Code of Civil Procedure.
+If service is to be effected on domestic territory, the document is to be deemed to have been served on the fourth day after posting. - (2) Service is not to be effected on persons whose place of residence is unknown.
+If such persons have a representative with authority to accept service, service is to be effected on that representative. - (3) If the court instructs the debtor to carry out the service of documents, this is to take place in accordance with sections 191 to 195 of the Code of Civil Procedure; section 173 of the Code of Civil Procedure remains unaffected.